Signs of Autism Spectrum Disorder in Children:

 The Autism Screening and Diagnostic Process

-At InBloom, we’re proud to offer autism diagnostic evaluations in select regions with our experienced Licensed Psychologist Dr. Jacqui Otto.
-If Dr. Otto is not available where you live, our team will refer you to reputable diagnostic providers in your area.
+At InBloom, we’re proud to offer autism diagnostic evaluations in select regions with our experienced Licensed Psychologist, Dr. Jacqui Otto.
+If Dr. Otto is not available in your area, our team will refer you to reputable diagnostic providers in your location.

 InBloom’s Child-Focused Assessment Approach